A Local-global principle for isogenies of composite degree

-\begin{proof}[Proof of Proposition \ref{cmprimepower}] In order for $E$ to have an $\ell^n$-isogeny locally almost everywhere up to isogeny, every element of $\rho_{\ell^n}(G_K)$ must have a root of its characteristic polynomial (equivalently square discriminant when $\ell$ is odd).
-We begin by considering the condition this imposes on elements of the index $\leq$ $2$ subgroup $\rho_{\ell^n}(G_{KF})$.
+\begin{proof}[of Proposition \ref{cmprimepower}] In order for $\C(E)$ to have an $\ell^n$-isogeny locally almost everywhere, every element of $\rho_{E, \ell^n}(G_K)$ must have a root of its characteristic polynomial (equivalently square discriminant when $\ell$ is odd).
+We begin by considering the condition this imposes on elements of the index $\leq$ $2$ subgroup $\rho_{E, \ell^n}(G_{KF})$.
 Any element has the form

 with characteristic polynomial and discriminant

 Let us split into the following cases: